qiencai/autocast/README.md

 - outputs
 	- {job_name}
-		- Job-{job_id} # Unique for each sweep run
+		- job-{job_id} # Unique for each sweep run
 			- parameter_lookup.csv # csv file mapping task id to parameter values.
-			- Task-0 # 0 is the slurm array task id.
+			- task-0 # 0 is the slurm array task id.
 It is unique for each set of parameters
-			- Task-1
+			- task-1
 			- etc.

 A checklist of things to change in the example script: